auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 This is, of course, a simple use case, but I hope you can easily contemplate analogies to real solutions and real business use case challenges.

 # Development stages
+As I would do in a real product development setting, I divide the development into 4 chronological stages and hence also into 4 articles of this series:

 - **No Code: Create agent in AI Foundry Portal and test it in playground (this post)**
 - Azure AI Foundry Portal and Code: Build a home for the agent in a Streamlit app (upcoming post)